 Time Is Money

 When you first spend time in your new space, the excitement of wanting to decorate it all at once can be overwhelming.
-Envisioning what the rooms could look like and wanting to make your house feel more like a home can get the better of you and can lead to rushed decor in a style that quickly dates, or with items that perish at a more rapid rate.
+Envisioning what the rooms could look like with round side tables and wanting to make your house feel more like a home can get the better of you and can lead to the rushed decor in a style that quickly dates, or with items that perish at a more rapid rate.
 Remember, whilst it can seem tempting to decorate your interior all at once, you’ll be in this space for a while, so slow down and take your time by purchasing quality items.

 Over time, your tastes change and your vision for your home may be different to what you initially thought.
 As well as changing tastes, doing one, giant home decoration project could end up costing you more money in the long run.
 Even if you opt for the inexpensive avenue, these cheaper pieces tend to break down quicker, and it will cost more to replace them.
 If you slow down and thoughtfully pick out pieces that reflect your tastes and preferences as you find them rather than rushing to decorate in one giant leap, you’re less likely to regret or need to replace things down the road.